sargdsra/rotation-pretext/README.md

 # rotation-pretext
-A python implementation for rotation pretext task for self supervised learning.
+A pythorch implementation for rotation pretext task for self supervised learning.